Kate Hawley

+Kate Hawley is a New Zealand costume designer and set designer.
+Her film credits include Pacific Rim (2013), Crimson Peak (2015), Suicide Squad (2016), and Frankenstein (2025), where she won an Academy Award and BAFTA Award for her work on the latter.

-Kate Hawley is a New Zealand set and costume designer who works on film and stage productions.
-In film she designed the costumes for Crimson Peak (2015) and Mortal Engines (2018).
-Stage productions include work for the Royal New Zealand Ballet, the New Zealand Festival and the New Zealand Opera Company.
+On stage, Hawley created the sets and costumes for various productions at the Royal New Zealand Ballet, the New Zealand Festival, and the New Zealand Opera.

 Biography

-Hawley grew up in Wellington, New Zealand, and attended Samuel Marsden Collegiate School from 1982 to 1988.
-Following high school, she studied graphic design at the Wellington School of Design at Wellington Polytechnic, completing a diploma in visual communication design in 1992.
-In 1996, she attended the Motley Theatre Design Course in London.
+Hawley grew up in Wellington, New Zealand.
+She attended Samuel Marsden Collegiate School from 1982-1988, where she created costumes, props and scenery for local and school productions.
+She enrolled at the Wellington School of Design at Wellington Polytechnic, graduating in 1992 with a Diploma in Visual Communication Design.
+In 1996, she received a scholarship to study at the Motley Theatre Design Course in London.

-Hawley began her career in theatre and opera productions, and later moved into costume design for film.
+Hawley began her career in stage productions, and later moved into film industry.
 She has taught at Toi Whakaari The New Zealand Drama School.

-Some stage productions she has worked on include as the set and costume designer of The Blonde, the Brunette and the Vengeful Redhead starring Kerry Fox, directed by Colin McColl in 2006 for Auckland Theatre Company.
-Costume design for opera The Trial of the Cannibal Dog (composer Matthew Suttor, librettist John Downie, director Christian Penny, conductor Peter Scholes, producer New Zealand Festival), and set and costume design of Hansel and Gretel, a Royal New Zealand Ballet production choreographed by Loughlan Prior.
-In 2007 Hawley was the production designer of the New Zealand Opera production of Lucia di Lammermoor.
-In reviewing this production, Pepe Becker wrote:The all-female leaders of the creative team (director Lindy Hume, assistant director Sara Brodie and production designer Kate Hawley) are to be congratulated for their outstanding and ingenious direction.
-Venturing away from the traditional sort of production one expects for a Donizetti work proves to be a good move.In film Hawley has worked for Peter Jackson on The Lovely Bones and The Hobbit: An Unexpected Journey and with Guillermo Del Toro on Pacific Rim and Crimson Peak.
-She designed the costumes for Edge of Tomorrow (2014), the 2016 movie Suicide Squad, and Mortal Engines directed by Christian Rivers.
+Hawley's theatre and opera credits as costume or set designer include productions of The Blonde, the Brunette and the Vengeful Redhead for Auckland Theatre Company in 2006; Lucia di Lammermoor for New Zealand Opera in 2007; The Trial of the Cannibal Dog for the New Zealand International Arts Festival in 2008, and Hansel and Gretel for Royal New Zealand Ballet in 2019.
+In reviewing Lucia di Lammermoor, Pepe Becker wrote:The all-female leaders of the creative team (director Lindy Hume, assistant director Sara Brodie and production designer Kate Hawley) are to be congratulated for their outstanding and ingenious direction.
+Venturing away from the traditional sort of production one expects for a Donizetti work proves to be a good move.

+In film, Hawley has worked as a crew member for Peter Jackson on The Lovely Bones and The Hobbit: An Unexpected Journey and with Guillermo Del Toro as the costume designer on Pacific Rim (2013), Crimson Peak (2015) and Frankenstein (2025).
+Her other film credits include creating the costumes for Edge of Tomorrow (2014), Suicide Squad (2016), and Mortal Engines (2018).